eamodio/bogus/README.md

 # bogus

-Here are some more conflicting edits!
+Here are even more conflicting edits!

 Testingdfdsdf